willkessler/jupytergraffiti/README.md

 Please wait about 30 seconds for the demonstration to spin up at <a href="mybinder.org">mybinder.org</a>.
 (Props to the folks at MyBinder for this awesome service).

-You can also find more sample Notebooks with *Graffitis* in the `samples/` directory.

 ## Advantages of _Graffiti_ Over Traditional Screencasts

 * You can save any number of _Graffitis_ in a Notebook.
-* You don't need any special software or hardware (other than this library and Chrome/Safari/Firefox) to create and save _Graffitis_.
+* You don't need any special software or hardware (other than this library and Chrome/Firefox) to create and save _Graffitis_.
 * Viewers can pause recorded playback any time, scrub forward and backward, and interact with the Notebook during playback at any point.
 No need to watch a whole recorded screencast first, and then